Expensify/App/docs/articles/new-expensify/getting-started/Upgrade-to-a-Collect-Plan.md

 - Direct connection to Quickbooks Online
 - Direct connection to Xero (coming soon!)

-## The upgrade comes at no extra cost until June 1st
-To give you time to try the upgraded plan, you won't be charged for another 30 days.
+**The upgrade is free until June 1st!** To give you time to try the upgraded plan, you won't be charged for another 30 days.

 Additionally, if you add a payment card by June 1st, you’ll qualify for a discount over the next year.
 The discount will be applied to your Expensify bill on a sliding scale for the first 12 months on the Collect plan.